shwag-wsu/blog/_posts/2025-04-29-enterprise-integration-design.md

 There are several patterns to use in a pub / sub plaform I prefer the One-to-Many option defined below:

 #### One-to-Many
 A single or multiple publisher applications publish messages to a single topic.
 This single topic is attached to multiple subscriptions.
 Each subscription is connected to a single subscriber application.
 Each of the subscriber applications gets the same set of published messages from the topic.
 When a topic has multiple subscriptions, then every message has to be sent to a subscriber receiving messages on behalf of each subscription.
-If you need to perform different data operations on the same set of messages, fan out is a good option.
-You can also attach multiple subscribers to each subscription and get a load-balanced subset of messages for each subscriber.
+If you need to perform different data operations on the same set of messages, you can use the consistance layer to get addition information from the source as needed.

 ![one_to_many](https://shwag-wsu.github.io/blog/one_to_many.png)